Jubilation in India as trapped workers rescued from tunnel

 "There was probably no government department that was not involved, there was practically an all-of-government approach ... unlike any in the past," said Syed Ata Hasnain, a member of the National Disaster Management Authority which oversaw the rescue.

-The tunnel is part of the $US1.5 billion Char Dham highway, one of Modi's most ambitious projects, aimed at connecting four Hindu pilgrimage sites through an 890- km network of roads.
+The tunnel is part of the $US1.5 billion ($NZ2.4 billion) Char Dham highway, one of Modi's most ambitious projects, aimed at connecting four Hindu pilgrimage sites through an 890km network of roads.

 Authorities have not said what caused the cave-in but the region is prone to landslides, earthquakes and floods.